detekt/detekt/.github/contributing/rule-description-style.md

 ### Components of issue descriptions

-An issue description should consist of the following components (in this order):
+An issue description should consist of the following components:
 1. **Violation** (*required*): What type of violation is it that detekt identified in the codebase and, under consideration of the given detekt configuration, recognizes as a violation of the considered rule?